Professional and Technical Writing Certificate

 - Edit documents using sound grammar.

-- Plan documents, including the budgeting and scheduling of them.
+- Plan the document production process, including budgeting and scheduling.

-- Plan, deliver, and critique speeches common in business and industry.
+- Plan, deliver, and critique presentations for the workplace.

 Meet with your academic advisor regularly to discuss your academic plans.